 Building Neovim from Source

-Building from source is usually complex and as a beginner in Linux you might feel scared of it, but hey there’s a first for everything so you can also give this try, it’s not that difficult.
-First, you need to ensure that you have the prerequisite libraries which are:
+Building from scratch is usually complex and as a beginner on Linux you might feel scared of it, but hey there’s a first for everything so you can also give this try, it’s not that difficult.
+You can use this method if the application is not available in the official repositories of your platform.
+First, you need to ensure that you have the prerequisite libraries, which are:

 You can check the tutorials to see how to install the above libraries, once installed you have to follow the steps below.